highlight-run/docs/getting-started/backend-sdk/backend-sdk-overview.md

 2. Ensure your backend has `CORS` configured for your frontend hostname, explicitely allowing header `x-highlight-request`.

 3. For debugging the backend SDK, enable verbose logging.
-For example, in go, add `highlight.SetDebugMode(myLogger)`&#x20;
+For example, in go, add `highlight.SetDebugMode(myLogger)`